 Please contact us on 0800 121 8899 .

 How do I get a mortgage redemption statement?

 Please contact us on 0800 121 8899

 Will charges still apply?

-If the mortgage account is redeemed following a death, we won't make you pay any early repayment charges, however, charges will still apply to Buy to Let properties.
+If the mortgage account is redeemed following a death, we won't make you pay any early repayment charges.
 Interest will continue to accrue on all mortgage accounts until redemption.